chinapedia/wikipedia.abstract.en/Page/Nuclear_proliferation.md

 Relations between the two countries are tense and hostile, and the risks of nuclear conflict between them have long been considered quite high.
 Kashmir is a prime cause of bilateral tension, its sovereignty being in dispute since 1948.
 There is persistent low level bilateral military conflict due to alleged backing of insurgency by Pakistan in India and infiltration of Pakistani state backed militants in the Indian state of Jammu and Kashmir, along with the disputed status of Kashmir.

 Both engaged in a conventional arms race in the 1980s, including sophisticated technology and equipment capable of delivering nuclear weapons.
 In the 1990s the arms race quickened.
 In 1994 India reversed a four-year trend of reduced allocations for defence, and despite its much smaller economy, Pakistan was expected to push its own expenditures yet higher.
 Both have lost their patrons: India, the former USSR, and Pakistan, the United States.
-Venn_diagram_nuclear_knowledge_sharing.gif But it is the growth and modernization of China's nuclear arsenal and its assistance with Pakistan's nuclear power programme and, reportedly, with missile technology, which exacerbate Indian concerns.
+But it is the growth and modernization of China's nuclear arsenal and its assistance with Pakistan's nuclear power programme and, reportedly, with missile technology, which exacerbate Indian concerns.
 In particular, as viewed by Indian strategists, Pakistan is aided by China's People's Liberation Army.

 India